container-images/container-image-template-old/README.md

  * `LICENSE` — pick the right license
  * `Makefile` — so it's easy to build, run, test
+ * `openshift-template.yml` - general OpenShift template
+  * update it.
+It includes several commands what to update
  * `README.md` — global documentation for the whole service
   * what is it, how to build, how to use
  * `run_test.sh` — run tests of all images with a single script